bean-mhm/realbloom/USAGE.md

 If you use RealBloom on your artwork, or make an artwork using RealBloom, feel free to publish it on Twitter or Instagram under #realbloom.

+You are also welcome to join [RealBloom's Discord Server](https://discord.gg/Xez5yec8Hh).

 ## Thank You

 If you find RealBloom useful, consider introducing it to a friend or anyone who you think would be interested.
 Don't forget to give the project a star!
 I appreciate you for your time, have a bloomy day!

 ## Special Thanks

-I want to say a huge thank you to  [Nihal](https://twitter.com/Mulana3D)  and their colleagues for supporting the development of RealBloom, by helping with research, testing dev builds and finding bugs, suggesting new features - including a CLI, the use of OCIO, adding demo kernels, etc. - and trying out RealBloom on their artworks and renders.
+I'd like to say a huge thank you to  [Nihal](https://twitter.com/Mulana3D)  and their colleagues for supporting the development of RealBloom, by helping with research, testing dev builds and finding bugs, suggesting new features - including a CLI, the use of OCIO, adding demo kernels, etc. - and trying out RealBloom on their artworks and renders.

 ## Read More